corneliugaina/pilotemedia_collaborative_journalism/README.md

 ## Built With
 - Photoshop
-- React.js ( Next.js, Redux.js ) The JavaScript library used
+- React.js - The JavaScript library used ( Next.js, Redux.js were used at first but abandoned because the complexity & unnecessity of tools at this point, it's just a prototype)
-- Material UI ( withStyle.js ) The framework JavaScript.
+- Material UI ( withStyle.js )- The UI framework for React
-- Firebase
+- Firebase (finally not used at this point)

 ## Organisation 📆